John Stow: Commemoration and legacy

 Stow's widow commissioned a mural monument to him in St Andrew Undershaft, made of Derbyshire marble and alabaster.
 The work has been tentatively attributed to Nicholas Johnson.
 It includes an effigy of Stow, which was originally coloured: he is represented seated at a desk, writing in a book (probably the revision of his Annales, which he continued to 26 March, ten days before his death), and flanked by other books.
 Above him is the motto, based on an epigram of Pliny the Younger, Aut scribenda agere, aut legenda scribere ("[Blessed is he to whom it is given] either to do things that are worth writing about, or to write things that are worth reading about").
 The figure holds a real quill pen, in a manner similar to the effigy of William Shakespeare at Stratford-upon-Avon: the latter monument has been attributed, on equally tentative grounds, either to Nicholas Johnson's brother, Gerard, or more recently to Nicholas himself.

 In acknowledgement of Stow's continuing reputation as the founding father of London history, the quill held by his effigy has been periodically renewed.
 The renewal is mentioned as taking place "annually" in 1828; and, although the custom may later have fallen into abeyance, it was revived following the monument's restoration by the Merchant Taylors' Company in 1905.
 In 1924, the ceremony was incorporated into a special church service, with an address by a London historian; and this service continued to be held annually every April until 1991, including the years of the Second World War.
 No services could be held in 1992 or 1993 because of damage to the church caused by the Baltic Exchange bomb of 1992.
 The service was revived in 1994, but from 1996 to 2017 was held only once every three years.
-The service due to take place in 2020 was cancelled because of the COVID-19 pandemic.
+The service due to take place in 2020 was cancelled because of the COVID-19 pandemic, and the next service took place in 2024.
 The services are jointly sponsored by the Merchant Taylors' Company and the London and Middlesex Archaeological Society, with the quill supplied by the society.
 The exchange of the quill is undertaken by the Lord Mayor of London or the Master Merchant Taylor alternately.

 Stow's Survey of London lends its title to the Survey of London, a comprehensive multi-volume architectural survey of the former County of London, founded in 1894 and still in progress.